 omnivorous and willing to regurgitate things they cannot digest.

-In Bulgaria, live about ten different kinds of seagulls.
+In Bulgaria, you can spot about ten different kinds of seagulls.
 Many of them can be seen as far from the sea as on Sofia’s landfills, about 400 km from Burgas.

 Useful tools for birding

 The main facilitators of birding are social media communities and digital tools like iNaturalist, Black Sea Watch, and SmartBirds.
 They are akin to field diaries for observing wildlife.
 Birdwatchers may use data to see which birds they can encounter in certain areas.